aws-samples/codepipeline-for-lambda-using-cdk-constructs/README.md

    5. you should be seeing an output something like this and take note of `commitreponame`
    ![AWS CDK Constructs](./img/codecommit-output.png "AWS CDK Constructs")
 3. Create ECR Repo:
-   1. `cd ecrrepo` folder and (Optional) make necessary changes to `config/config.json` file
+   1. `cd ../ecrrepo` folder and (Optional) make necessary changes to `config/config.json` file
    2. run `npm install`
    3. run  `cdk synth` review template file from `cdk.out` folder.
    4. run `cdk deploy`
    5. you should be seeing an output something like this and take note of `ecrreponame`
    ![AWS CDK Constructs](./img/ecrrepo-output.png "AWS CDK Constructs")
-4. `cd examples/team-a-lambda-pipeline`
+4. `cd ../../examples/team-a-lambda-pipeline`
-5. Open `package.json` review `dependencies` section `"lambda-pipeline-construct": "0.1.1"` if it doesnt exist please refer to `Provision Infrastructure - Package Developer` steps and update the package name.
+5. Open `package.json` review `dependencies` section `"lambda-pipeline-construct": "1.0.0"` if it doesnt exist please refer to `Provision Infrastructure - Package Developer` steps and update the package name.
 6. run `npm install`
 7. run  `cdk synth` review template file from `cdk.out` folder.
 8. run `cdk deploy`